telerik/ajax-docs/api/server/Telerik.Web.UI/GridDropDownColumn.md

             default value/text when there is no data source specified, from which to fetch the data.

+###  EnableHeaderContextMenu `Boolean`

+Determines if the header context menu will be displayed for the current column.
+            This property works together with the EnableHeaderContextMenu property of the corresponding GridTableView.
+            Default value is true.

 ###  Exportable `Boolean`

 Determines whether the given column will be shown in the exported file